 By signing this document, debtor agrees that their attorney can be paid guideline fees in the amounts listed above, if guideline fees have been chosen.
 All post-filing fees will be paid through the plan unless either the court orders otherwise, or the attorney: (1) holds in their client trust account all additional fees paid by the debtor; (2) promptly discloses receipt of those fees; and (3) promptly seeks court approval.
 Such fees may be disbursed from the attorney's client trust account only after the court awards them.
-The bankruptcy judge has discretion in approving fees, and may allow less than the requested amount.
+The bankruptcy judge has discretion in approving fees and may allow less than the requested amount.

-The initial guideline fee may not exceed \$4 this case is \$ 4,600 5,100 in business cases.
-The initial fee charged in
+The initial guideline fee may not exceed \$4,6 case is \$ 500 in consumer cases.
+The initial fee charged in this

 I acknowledge the foregoing.

-Dated: Debtor
+Dated: Debtor 1

-Dated: Debtor
+Dated: Debtor 2

 Dated: Attorney for Debtor(s)